hayasalman/Probabilities-For-Uncertain-Different-Scenarios/README.md

 ## Overview

-Rolling a Dice gives me a set of outcomes distributed in a particular way , where as the marks of a particular subject of a class gives me another distribution and occurrence of car accidents in a particular year follows an entirely different distribution and so on.
+Rolling a dice gives me a set of outcomes distributed in a particular way , where as the marks of a particular subject of a class gives me another distribution and occurrence of car accidents in a particular year follows an entirely different distribution and so on.
 Different Distributions help us to know more about the data and its characteristics.
 It helps to understand what could be the possible outcome if it follows a particular distribution.